khalkmq/doc-chat-ai/README.md

 docker run -d \
   -p 8000:8000 \
   --name doc-chat \
+  --env-file .env \
   doc-chat
 ```

 The app will be available at **http://localhost:8000**

+**Important:** The `--env-file .env` flag loads your API keys into the container.
+Without this, the app won't work.

 **Note:** Due to Milvus Lite limitations with Docker volumes, data persistence in local Docker requires using the container's filesystem.
 For production deployments (Railway, Render), use their native persistent disk features which work correctly.